 It’s my job to know way too much about football, but I’ll be honest: I didn’t know much about Larry Rountree before doing this evaluation.
 It’s odd because Rountree produced at a high clip every year with the Missouri Tigers.
 But the Tigers’ lack of success at the SEC level has prevented him from earning the prestige he’d gather at a more consistent school.
 That doesn’t matter anymore, though.
 Now, Larry Rountree is an NFL Draft prospect.
 And he’s a fairly exciting one.

 Rountree’s energy as a runner first stood out to me on tape.
 The Missouri running back carries the ball with awesome energy.
-He has tremendous foot speed and exceptional explosiveness.
+He has tremendous foot speed and good explosiveness.
 This allows him to get out into space quickly.
 He’s also fairly light on his feet, and he has the agility and quick-cut capacity to make initial tacklers miss.

 Featured | Valdovinos’ 3-round 2021 NFL Mock Draft